tulioccalazans/flutter_runtime_env/README.md

-# Should Enable Analytics

-This project gives one function which checks if Analytcs should be Enabled.

-Analytics are disabled when -

-* Running a Debug build
-* Running in an emulator
+# Flutter Runtime Env

-* Running in FireBase Test Labs
+This project allows you to check if you're running in the Firebase Test Labs